Drunk Driver Accident Lawsuit Loans

 Below we have answered some questions about drunk driver accident lawsuit loans.

-Do I need an attorney to qualify for a speeding accident lawsuit loan?
+Do I need an attorney to qualify for a drunk driving accident lawsuit loan?

-Another important reason why clients must have attorneys before they seek legal funding is because it is the lawyer who pays us back.
+Another important reason why clients must have attorneys before they seek legal funding is that it is the lawyer who pays us back.
 This is because our funding is based on the case and not the client.
-As such it is not the client who has to pay us back after a settlement is reached, it is the lawyer.
+As such, it is not the client who has to pay us back after a settlement is reached; it is the lawyer.

 The attorney is the one who has to send us documentation.
-In order to see if you qualify for a speeding accident cash advance, we have to require some important documentation that only an attorney can access.
+In order to see if you qualify for a drunk driving accident cash advance, we require some important documentation that only an attorney can access.

-Additionally, while our contracts are clear and have all important terms and conditions on the first page, it is beneficial to the client if they have someone to look over the document.
-This way the client feels secure that there are not any surprise fees.
+Additionally, while our contracts are clear and have all important terms and conditions on the first page, it is beneficial to the client to have someone look over the document.
+This way, the client feels secure that there are no surprise fees.

-What happens if my speeding accident takes a long time to settle?
+What happens if my drunk driving accident case takes a long time to settle?

 We understand that even lawsuits with clear liability can take months or even years to settle.
 This is why we offer rates that are among the lowest in the legal funding industry on all of our cash advances.
 This way, even if it takes years for your lawsuit to settle, you don’t have to pay back exorbitant amounts of interest.